Mins0o/h2ogpt/docs/FAQ.md

 *  :param auth: gradio auth for launcher in form [(user1, pass1), (user2, pass2), ...]
     * e.g. --auth=[('jon','password')] with no spaces
     * e.g. --auth="[('jon', 'password)())(')]" so any special characters can be used
-    * e.g. --auth=auth.json to specify persisted state file with name auth.json (auth_filename then not required)
+    * e.g. --auth=auth.json to specify persisted state file with name auth.json (auth_filename then not required),
     * e.g. --auth='' will use default auth.json as file name for persisted state file (auth_filename then not required)
     * e.g. --auth=None will use no auth, but still keep track of auth state, just not from logins
 *    :param auth_filename: